Head of Department

 Professor of Film & Television Studies

 I graduated from Warwick with a BA in Film and Literature, went to UEA to study for an MA in Film Studies, came back to Warwick for PhD…and stayed!
-I am the current Director of The Centre for Television History, Heritage and Memory Research and collaborated with Dr Helen Wheatley on the recent, highly successful exhibition 'The Story of Children's Television, 1946 to Today' at the Herbert Museum and Art Gallery in Coventry.
+I am co-founder of The Centre for Television Histories and collaborated with Dr Helen Wheatley on the recent, highly successful exhibition 'The Story of Children's Television, 1946 to Today' at the Herbert Museum and Art Gallery in Coventry.
 I was Principal Investigator on the AHRC-funded project ‘A History of Television for Women in Britain, 1947-1989’, running between Warwick and De Montfort University, 2010-2014, with Investigators Helen Wheatley (Warwick) and Helen Wood (Leicester University).
 The project brought together archival and audience research methods in order to map this untold history and explore women viewers’ memories of the television that has been addressed to them.
 The project was awarded the 2012 Arts Impact Award for public engagement with its Pop-Up TV Pop Shop in Coventry City Centre, and an anthology of essays Television for Women: New Directions, (co-edited with Helen Wheatley and Professor Helen Wood) will be out with Routledge in 2016.
 I serve on the editorial board of The Journal of Popular Television, Celebrity Studies and the BFI’s ‘TV Classics’ book series and recently served as a member of the academic reference group of the Warwick Commission on the Future of Cultural Value.
 With Dr Gemma Goodman (English), I ran a strand of investigation for the Commission on the funding of cultural production in Cornwall.

 My latest book is Hand-Crafted Television: Stop-Frame Animation for Children in Britain, 1961-1974 (Palgrave 2015).
 Picturing Cornwall, an interdisciplinary book on screen representations of Cornwall, which continues my interest in film, television and representation, but also draws on longstanding interests in art history and literature as well as in questions of region and representation, will be out with Exeter University Press in late 2017/early 2018.
 I have previously researched the enduring appeal of Audrey Hepburn with female fans, edited collections on film stardom and fashion and on feminism and popular culture, and have written about teen television drama in Britain and the USA.
 As a member of the Midlands Television Research Group, I have also been involved in research on lifestyle programming and makeover shows on British television and this continues in my work on the history of television for women project.